yoctoyotta1024/CLEO/docs/source/usage/examples.rst

   $ ./speedtest.sh

-By default, a .txt file with the wall-clock time spent time-stepping the model for the three different build configurations is written to ``~/CLEO/build_spdtest/bin/spd_allstats.txt``.
+By default, a .txt file with Kokkos' simple kernel timer profiling tool data for each of the three different build configurations and runs is written to ``~/CLEO/build_spdtest/bin/[build_type]_[run_number].txt``.
-The times can be compared with the ones in ``~/CLEO/examples/speedtest/speedtest_allstats_examples.txt``.
+The time spent in the "timestep" region can be compared with the ones in ``~/CLEO/examples/speedtest/speedtest_allstats_examples.txt``.

 Extension